rodaebel/gaesynkit/doc/source/documentation.rst

 Ancestor Relationship
 ---------------------

-Each :class:`gaesynkit.db.Key` instance holds a *path*.
+Each :js:class:`gaesynkit.db.Key` instance holds a *path*.
 The path is a sequence of kind and id/name pairs where the key of the original entity is the last path element.
 All other path elements are the ancestors where the first one is the root entity.

 The following example shows how to create a *one-to-many* relationship by specifying a parent key::